 - Spinach.
-I love spinach and I use it in everything I can.
-It is so healthy and tastes delicious
+I love spinach, and I use it in everything I can.

 - Shrimp, deveined, tail-off, cooked.
 The shrimp I used are small, size 81-90, and I removed the tail myself.
-To save time you can buy shrimp that already has the tail removed and is ready to cook.
-If you use larger shrimp you can cut it in half to make them thinner for the rolls.
+You can buy shrimp that already has the tail removed and is ready to cook to save time.
+If you use larger shrimp, you can cut it in half to make them thinner for the rolls.

 First, cook the rice vermicelli noodles according to the package directions.
-Drain and rinse with cold water to stop the noodles from cooking.
+Then, drain and rinse with cold water to stop the noodles from cooking.
 Set aside.